TendoPayPlugins/tendopay-javascript-sdk/README.md

 res.status(200).json();
 ```

-## Questions and Answers
+## FAQ

-I'm having issues implementing and using the SDK, where can I get support ?
+I'm having issues using the SDK, where can I get support ?
 - Contact us at [support@tendopay.ph](mailto:support@tendopay.ph).

 Help!
-I can't find the credentials for the env file ?
+I can't find the credentials for the .env file ?
-- Make an account on the [production portal(https://app.tendopay.ph/merchants/api-settings), or in the [sandbox portal(https://sandbox.tendopay.ph/merchants/api-settings) if you're in development phase.
+- Make an account on the [production portal](https://app.tendopay.ph/merchants/api-settings), or in the [sandbox portal](https://sandbox.tendopay.ph/merchants/api-settings) if you're in development phase.

 Can I use this SDK on the client side ?
 - The TendoPay SDK should ONLY be used on the server side.
 Revealing your merchant credentials to the public might endanger your merchant account by allowing people to hack and create fake purchases.